codeamt/Istio-rag-service/README.md

 A Kubernetes-based Retrieval-Augmented Generation (RAG) service that scrapes social media content, indexes it in a vector database, and provides an API for querying with an LLM.

+This service has been enhanced with modern Python development practices including:
+- Configuration management using environment variables
+- Comprehensive logging with detailed error reporting
+- Rate limiting for API calls
+- Data deduplication using SHA checksums
+- Concurrent processing for improved performance
+- Batch processing for efficient indexing
+- Pydantic validation for API response validation

 ## Table of Contents

 - [Architecture](#architecture)